Columbiformes / Columbidae / Macropygia

 Distribution & Habitat

-Occurs in Brunei, China, Indonesia, Laos, Malaysia, Myanmar, Thailand, and Vietnam.
-Inhabits evergreen hill forests and forest peripheries in the northern part of its range, and drier forests with adjacent second-growth areas in the south.
-Found in cultivated areas as well.
-Primarily occupies submontane habitats from 300 to 2,000 m elevation, though it has been recorded up to 3,000 m on Mount Kinabalu and occasionally at sea level.
+Found in Brunei, China, Indonesia, Laos, Malaysia, Myanmar, Thailand, and Vietnam.
+Inhabits evergreen hill forests and forest peripheries in the north; drier forests, second-growth forests, and cultivated areas in the south.
+Commonly found in submontane habitats at elevations of 300 to 2,000 m (980 to 6,560 ft), recorded up to at least 3,000 m (9,800 ft) on Mount Kinabalu, and sometimes at sea level.

 Behavior & Ecology